tarunlnmiit/irtex-1.0/README.md

 # IRTEX-1.0

-## This is the working Scientific project about an Image Retrival Engine
+## This is the working Scientific project about an Image Retrieval Engine

 > The project currently consists of 5 branches:
   1. master - production code ready